 Junior The Pocket Bar

-Both a café and a cocktail bar, Maison Ikkouku is where you will find all the trendiest peeps.
-Owned by Ethan Leslie Leong – the creator of Asia’s most expensive cocktail “The Jewel of Pangaea” (it was $35k a glass!) – you can bet your bottom dollar any concoction’s gonna be uh-mazing.
-Go loco for coco with their impressive chocolate flambé-tini that’s served with toasted marshmallow and cookie roll.
+Both a cafe and a cocktail bar, Maison Ikkouku is where you will find all the trendiest peeps.
+Owned by Ethan Leslie Leong – the creator of Asia’s most expensive cocktail “The Jewel of Pangaea” (it was $35k for a glass!) – you can bet your bottom dollar any concoction’s gonna be ah-mazing.

 Maison Ikkoku, 20 Kandahar Street, Singapore 198885

-While the gold-accented interior may insinuate upmarket (pictured above), Gibson is far from a formal, stuffy bar experience.
-Gibson prides itself on its wide selection of potent tipples in its drinks menu, pleasing even the most discerning drinker.
-Cocktails aside, Gibson also lets you enjoy a modest selection of raw seafood dishes like the scallop crudo.
+While the gold-accented interior may insinuate upmarket, Gibson is far from a formal, stuffy bar experience.
+This hidden bar prides itself on its wide selection of potent tipples in its drinks menu, pleasing even the most discerning drinker.
+Cocktails aside, Gibson also lets you enjoy a modest selection of seafood dishes like oysters and lobster rolls.

 The Other Room

-“Speakeasy” is a description thrown around a lot these days, but The Other Room is probably one of the few bars we’ve found that is really hidden away, with only the scantest online presence.
+“Speakeasy” is a description thrown around a lot these days, but The Other Room is probably one of the few bars we’ve found that’s really hidden away, with only the scantest online presence.
 This “drinking house for the discerning” offers expertly crafted cocktails that pay homage to classic drinks while adding contemporary twists.
-Holding court behind the bar is Master Bartender Dario Knox, previously of FOC.
+Holding court behind the bar is master bartender Dario Knox, previously from Foc.

 The Other Room, #01-05, Marriott Hotel Singapore, 320 Orchard Road, Singapore 238865

 Behind a 70-year-old mee pok stall – which opens in the day – is this grungy open-concept yakitori restaurant-bar run by chef Asai Masashi, who whips up some stellar grilled bites featuring chicken.
-If you’re here after the mee pok stall has closed, get into the establishment via its unassuming entrance (look out for its easy-to-miss gold lettering sign) at the open-air carpark.
-Otherwise, you can make your way from the front; just venture in.
-Drink-wise, expect playful Japeritifs concocted by Stefan Ravalli of The Library.
+If you’re here after the mee pok stall has closed, enter the establishment via its unassuming entrance (look out for its easy-to-miss gold lettering sign) at the open-air carpark.
+Otherwise, make your way in from the front.
+Drinks-wise, expect playful cocktails like the yuzu shiso.

 The Horse’s Mouth

 Beside the cashier of Uma Uma Ramen is a curtained door.
 Through that door is a flight of stairs, and at the end of it, you’ll find The Horse’s Mouth.
-This small izakaya bar has got their technique down pat – watch wide-eyed as the pros mix some classic drinks – and it’s not the least bit intimidating.
+This small izakaya bar has got its technique down pat.
+Watch wide-eyed as the pros mix up classic drinks – this cool space isn’t the least bit intimidating.